 On the American adaption of Mahou Sentai Magiranger, the fan preferred couples seemed to be Yellow/Pink and Green/Blue.
 Both were mostly disrailed towards the end of series, but remain popular in fandom.

-The ship was later sunk by Masumi's actor, Yasuka Saito, who stated that the characters had more of a father-daughter relationship.
+The ship was later sunk when both actors stated in an interview that the characters had a family-like relationship.